mdramjankhan/SquadArena----Apk/README.md

-# SquadArena — Free Fire Max | Play • Win • Earn Real Cash
+# SquadArena — Free Fire Max & BGMI | Play • Win • Earn Real Cash

-SquadArena is a trusted esports platform focused on Garena Free Fire Max, where gamers compete in skill-based matches and tournaments to play, win, and earn real cash.
+SquadArena is a trusted esports platform focused on Garena Free Fire Max & BGMI, where gamers compete in skill-based matches and tournaments to play, win, and earn real cash.
 Whether you’re a casual player or a competitive grinder, SquadArena gives you a fair, fun, and secure way to play, host, and win.

 ## Why SquadArena?
-- Built for Free Fire Max competitive matches and tournaments
+- Built for Free Fire Max & BGMI competitive matches and tournaments
 - Skill-based competition with fair, transparent rules
 - Real-money rewards with secure payouts
 - Fair play with anti-cheat and verified results